danjagnow/artifacts-issue/README.md

 # Microsoft.Build.Artifacts Issue

 The purpose of this repository is to demonstrate a problem with using [Microsoft.Build.Artifacts](https://github.com/microsoft/MSBuildSdks/tree/master/src/Artifacts) on Linux.
+The issue is captured at [Microsoft.Build.Artifacts not working on Linux](https://github.com/microsoft/MSBuildSdks/issues/233).

 ## Reproducing the Problem